-The CIRC has authority for reviewing disclosures made under this policy, in order to identify and/or confirm real or apparent financial conflicts of interest (fCOI) Related to University Research or Sponsored Programs, and address them in accordance with this policy and federal regulations.
-The CIRC has the authority to promulgate binding fCOI Management Plans.
+The CIRC reviews disclosures made under this policy, in order to identify and/or confirm real or apparent financial conflicts of interest (fCOI) Related to University Research or Sponsored Programs, and addresses them in accordance with this policy and federal regulations.
+The CIRC promulgates binding fCOI Management Plans.